rdalkire/computercraft-programs/README.md

 There's a launcher called startup.lua, so that a player might launch a turtle program with a button-click or by opening a trapped chest.

-Test harnesses include testFarm.lua and testMockTurtle, to help unit test the programs within eclipse instead of launching the Minecraft client.
+Test harnesses include testFarm.lua and testMockTurtle, so you can unit test and debug before migrating code to your Minecraft client.

 mockTurtle.lua is a "stub" for the test harnesses.